Woori Financial Group Chairman Sohn Tae-seung (Yonhap)

 The FSS’ punishment for Woori’s industry rival Shinhan Financial Group and its flagship Shinhan Bank regarding their roles in the misselling of Lime funds is slated to be announced after an arbitration settlement committee meeting on April 22.
-The watchdog has already sent advanced warning that Shinhan Bank CEO Jin Ok-dong is to receive the third-highest level of the five tiers of punishments and Shinhan Financial Group Chairman Cho Yong-byoung the second-lowest sanction.
+The watchdog has already sent advanced warning that Shinhan Bank CEO Jin Ok-dong is to receive the third-highest level of the five tiers of punishments and Shinhan Financial Group Chairman Cho Yong-byoung the second-highest sanction.
 They are likely to be alleviated following the April 22 committee meeting.

 Shinhan Bank missold Lime funds totaling 276.9 billion won.

 Lime Asset Management, once viewed as one of the fastest-growing hedge funds in Korea, froze all its assets in 2019 citing illiquidity.
 It has since refused requests from over 4,000 individuals and 580 enterprises to redeem their investments.